This savory smoky eggplant bacon can be made 3 different ways and to different degrees of crispiness.

 - If baking, preheat oven to 300°.

-- Marinate sliced eggplant for at least 30 minutes in a large shallow dish.
+- Mix all the marinade ingredients and marinate sliced eggplant for at least 30 minutes in a large shallow dish.

 - Frying: Fry until browned on each side, about 5 minutes total.
 Baking: Bake at 300° for 25-35 minutes (depending upon thickness), or until crispy.
 Watch eggplant because it burns easily!
 Dehydrating: Place eggplant strips on a Teflon lined dehydrator sheet.
 Dehydrate at 110° for 3 hours, or until crispy.